The Bristol Cable

 - Workshops & Events – From free quality workshops to big public events, these are the essential part the Cable’s offline and out of print activities.

-- Payment to contributors and organisers whenever possible.
+- Payment of the Cable’s coordinator team and contributors whenever possible.

 The Cable is always working towards the principle of paying all contributors and organisers.

-As of the Cable’s 2016 Annual General Meeting in March we have introduced a budget that rolls out payment for co-ordinators and contributors, on an equal and flat rate.
-See here for a Summary of budget strategies for 2016/17 and a write up of the AGM.
+As of the Cable’s 2016 Annual General Meeting we have introduced a budget for the payment of co-ordinators and contributors, on an equal and flat rate.

 We have raised money through crowdfunding and grant awards: